These offers are no longer available on our site: Chase Sapphire Preferred® Card, Chase Sapphire Reserve®

 There’s something to be said about solo travel.

-But if you’re on a budget, you can split the costs of hotels and rental cars when you travel with a small group of friends or family.
+But if you’re on a budget during your travels, you can split the costs of hotels and rental cars on trips with a small group of friends or family.
 So don’t be shy about squeezing into a small motel room or renting an entire home on Airbnb if it’s less expensive per person.